GsNrio/holbertonschool-low_level_programming/recursion/README.md

 This repository record is being hosted by Holberton Coding School and produced by me, the student.
 This current push is a function that prints a string followed by a newline.
 This current push is a function that prints a string in reverse.
-This current push is a function that
+This current push is a function that returns the length of a string.
 This current push is a function that
 This current push is a function that
 This current push is a function that